siler23/MultiArchDockerKubernetes/docs/4-Build-MultiArch.md

     iii.
 Build the image using docker (docker build -t myrepo/outyet-s390x .)

-    PROXY: add build args for PROXY using previously set variables or if not reset variables and then run (docker build -t myrepo/outyet-x86 --build-arg http_proxy=%http_proxy% --build-arg https_proxy=%https_proxy% --build-arg no_proxy=%no_proxy% .)
+    PROXY: add build args for PROXY using previously set variables or if not reset variables and then run (docker build -t myrepo/outyet-x86 --build-arg http_proxy=$http_proxy --build-arg https_proxy=$https_proxy --build-arg no_proxy="$no_proxy" .)

     iv.
 Docker login to your docker registry (docker login registry_address) [only need to do once for each command prompt/terminal session on a machine]